-Any employee, adjunct faculty member or student who, on behalf of The University of Montana conducts research using human subjects must receive IRB approval prior to recruiting or screening human subjects, and the necessary forms must be submitted prior to the research proposal being submitted to a sponsor for funding.
+Any employee, adjunct faculty member or student who, on behalf of the University of Montana, conducts human subjects research must receive IRB approval prior to involving any human participants in the research, including any study advertisement or subject recruitment.
+IRB approval must be received and documented before any sponsored funds may be released.
 UM adjunct faculty or researchers wishing to undertake research involving human subjects as part of their duties shall be subject to the same rules regarding IRB submission of their research proposal as regular UM faculty.
-Adjunct faculty must have a full-time UM faculty member as a Co-Project Director.

-The procedures governing Institutional Review Boards (IRB) and for protection of human subjects is in Title 21 Code of Federal Regulations, Part 56; Title 45 Code of Federal Regulations, Part 46; Title 21 Code of Federal Regulations, Part 50; Title 34 Code of Federal Regulations, Part 97 will be followed.
+The procedures governing Institutional Review Boards (IRB) and the protection of human subjects are in Title 21 Code of Federal Regulations, Part 56; Title 45 Code of Federal Regulations, Part 46; Title 21 Code of Federal Regulations, Part 50; and Title 34 Code of Federal Regulations, Part 97.